 Websites hosted on free hosting domains look cheap and unprofessional.
 You can’t build your online authority with URLs like mywebsite.freehosting.com.
 Both online users and Google will flag such websites as insecure and unreliable.

 Have you ever thought of monetizing your website in the future?
 You’ve seen thousands of folks doing it, and want to join them?
 Well, you won’t earn a penny unless you host your website with a proper company.
 With free hosting, you won’t be able to build e-mail lists, advertise or accept payments.

 9. Inability to install and control a paid SSL Certificate

-All SSL Certificates issued by reputable Certificate Authorities aren’t compatible with free hositng websites.
+All SSL Certificates issued by reputable Certificate Authorities aren’t compatible with free hosting websites.
 If you want to manage your secure connection, you need a paid hosting account.
 Free SSL Certificates have validation and hosting limitations.
 As a result, your website and business flourish.

 10. Nonexistent or very poor support

 When something goes wrong with your free web hosting and free SSL certificates, you better figure it out by yourself, because waiting for professional help is a total waste of time.
 Free web hosts don’t have the personnel to assist you 24/7.
 An email exchange is the best you can hope for.